 The following table details the sensitivity of profit before tax to changes in the RPI and CPI on the group's index-linked borrowings.
 The sensitivity analysis has been based on the amount of index-linked debt held at the reporting date and, as such, is not indicative of the years then ended.
-In addition, it excludes the impact of inflation on revenues and other income statement costs as well as the hedging aspect of the group's regulatory assets and post-retirement obligations.
+In addition, it excludes the hedging aspect of the group's regulatory assets and post-retirement obligations.